Licensed Marriage Family Therapist

 Specialties

 Many of us have experienced difficulty things and/or have current life stressors.
 Anxiety symptoms are the bodies natural defense mechanism.
 I work with individuals to help them understand what their body is communicating and how to develop coping skills to decrease the symptoms of anxiety.
 Neuroscience has shown that mindfulness and somatic practices are excellent ways of treating anxiety.
+I also utilize a combination of internal family systems theory, Jungian archetypal psychology and reiki

 It can be challenging living with chronic pain or illness.
-There is hope in the current neuroscience research that show that somatic practices like yoga, breath work, and meditation can decrease pain receptor activation, as well as shift your relationship with your pain so it is more manageable.
+There is hope in the current neuroscience research that show that somatic practices like yoga, breath work, reiki and meditation can decrease pain receptor activation, as well as shift your relationship with your pain so it is more manageable.

 Allison Batty-Capps has not posted any group sessions.